tranvohuy/MLDLMa_questions/README.md

   print(sample(preds,temperature))
 ```
 - Given a bunch of points in the plane.
 How do you know that they come from a Gaussian process, or a Possion point process?

+* Methods for unsupervised-learning

+- k-mean: given a set of points (in the space), and an positive integer $k$.
+We want to decompose points into $k$ sets.
+Assumption: if two points are close, they have some 'relation'.
+Therefore, we should group points such that points in a group are close together.
+What is the method?
+ - Pick $k$ random points.
+Think these are "centered", average masses $m_i$.
+Run through points in the set, and see if points are closest to which masses.
+Declare that the points belong to corresponding groups.
+ - Recompute the average masses of each group.
+ - Run through points in the set, reassign groups again.
+ - Repeat, until "nothing new"

+ Questions:
+  - How do we pick initial points?
+We want them to spread out.
+  - When do we stop?
+Either a fixed number of steps, or nothing new happens.

+- Gaussian mixture-models?:
+  - We assume that points follow a mixture-Gaussian with some parameters.
+  - We have to approximate these parameters.